 - We cannot approve an application that is not complete, so be sure to fill out all required information.

-- You may go online to complete an application at LunchApp.com.
+- You may go online to complete an application at familyportal.cloud

-- Or manually complete family applications by calling Nancy McCarthy, at 616-574-5500, and she will gladly mail you an application.
+- Or manually complete family applications by calling Nancy Michales, at 616.574.5815, and she will gladly mail you an application.

 - Children in households getting Food Assistance Program (FAP), Family Independence Program (FIP), or Food Distribution Program on Indian Reservations (FDPIR), can get free meals regardless of your income.

-- Also, your children can get free meals if your household income is within the free limits on the Federal Income Guidelines.
+- If your household income is within the free limits on the Federal Income Guidelines.

-- Yes, foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.
+- Foster children who are under the legal responsibility of a foster care agency or court.
 Any foster child in the household is eligible for free meals regardless of income.

-- You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
+- All people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses

-- You must include yourself and all children living with you.
+- Yourself and all children living with you

-- If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of the expenses), do not include them.
+- Do NOT include other people who live with you who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of the expenses).